BghAek/BghAek/README.md

 My name is Abdelkader M BABAGHAYOU (or u can call me Kadi), im a Software Engineer specialized in web development.
 <h3>What to know about me :</h3>
 <p>
--🎓 I have a bachlor degree in "Computer Science and Informations systems" -🎓 I have a Master degree in "Networks and distributed systems"
+-🎓 I have a Master degree in "Networks and distributed systems" // -🎓 I have a bachlor degree in "Computer Science and Informations systems" //
-- 🔭 I'm a full stack web developer <span></span>
+- 🔭 I'm a full stack web developer <span></span> //
-- 🌱 I'm currently learning and working with Angular/React , Asp.net
+- 🌱 I'm currently working with Node.js , React , Express //
 </p>
 <h3>Skills i earned through past few years :</h3>
 <p align="left">